SPAN Data Logging for Inertial Explorer

 LOG INSPVAXB ONTIME 1

-Rover
+Rover only

 INS position, velocity and attitude in the SPAN computation frame and their estimated errors.

-Note: If high rate INSPVA logs are needed, but bandwidth is a concern, use INSPVASB and INSSTDEVSB as alternatives.
+Note: If high-rate INSPVA logs are needed, but bandwidth is a concern, use INSPVASB and INSSTDEVSB as alternatives.

 LOG BESTPOSB ONTIME 1

-Rover
+Rover only

 Best available combined GNSS and INS solution output at the GNSS phase center.